 A personal path

 Like many people, my experience of yoga deepened through personal challenge.
 In my case, it followed a spinal compression fracture at T8 caused by Pregnancy Associated Osteoporosis.
-(My bone density has now recovered to the osteopenia range.)
+(This has now healed and my density has now recovered to the osteopenia range.)

 Alongside teaching, I’m also a trustee for the charity Pregnancy Associated Osteoporosis UK, where I support awareness raising and peer support.